alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 # Before you publish a pre-release of GOV.UK Frontend

 Decide the kind of pre-release you're publishing.
-All pre-releases are public, but we distinguish:
+All pre-releases are public, but we distinguish between:

 - `internal` pre-releases for internal use
 - `beta` pre-releases aimed at external users